 When you’re looking to expand internationally, you need to do your homework.
 Before you move into any country, you need to study that country—study their culture, their sales numbers, their economic realities, and their regulations.
 Mark Rawlins wrote an in-depth guide on these considerations.

-Today let’s take a close look at the latest worldwide network marketing facts and statistics from the World Federation of Direct Selling Associations (WFDSA).
+Today, let’s take a close look at the latest worldwide network marketing facts and statistics from the World Federation of Direct Selling Associations (WFDSA).
 The WFDSA represents 63 national direct selling associations and provides a wealth of information about direct selling and multilevel marketing around the world.
-The most recent worldwide MLM statistics comes from 2017.
+The most recent worldwide MLM statistics come from 2017.

-Note: All monetary data included throughout this article is adjusted to USD.
+Note: All monetary data included throughout this article are adjusted to USD.

 Regional network marketing statistics

 2017 worldwide industry sales were $189.6 billion—up 1.6% (adjusted to 2017 USD).
 That sales data breaks down into four regions:

 - Americas $64B (33%)

 - Africa & Middle East $1.8B (1%)